 You can plant your daylily a bit deeper than most perennials.
 The crowns can be buried to a depth of about 1 inch below the soil line.

-Water your daylilies a few times a week for 2-4 weeks after planting, but after a month or so you’ll only need to water once a week, tops.
+Water a few times a week for 2-4 weeks after planting, but after a month or so you’ll only need to water once a week, tops.

 When first adding Hemerocallis to your garden, you’re going to want to loosen that soil up a bit.
 Hardy as it is, the daylily benefits from a good bit of forethought and planning.

-Most garden centers will sell these in a pot size of 1 to 2 gallons, so you’re ideally going to till the soil of the planting area to a depth of 18 inches.
+Most garden centers will sell these in a pot size of one to two gallons, so you’re ideally going to till the soil of the planting area to a depth of 18 inches.

 Different cultivars will bloom at different periods of the summer, so staggering your planting with a variety of different types of Hemerocallis is the way to go if you want to have continued blooms throughout the growing season.